I'm Veronica 🙋🏻

 Like SOOOOO much.

-So having a plan, a list, ANYTHING that we can grab,
+So having a plan, an emergency kit, ANYTHING that we can grab,

 when the shit gets real with our plants, is SOOOO helpful.